Is it CH or TCH? It isn’t about hearing the /t/.

 - If the vowel sound is long or a vowel team, add CH.

-Here are some teaching ideas for CH versus TCH:
+Here are seven creative teaching ideas for CH versus TCH:

-- Sorting – You can sort words by spelling or sort pictures by medial sounds to build skills listening for short vowels.
+You can sort words by spelling or sort pictures by medial sounds to build skills, listening for short vowels.

-- Spiral and Review – I recommend reviewing the k/ck generalization shortly before teaching this one and to review this spelling generalization before teaching other short vowel spelling generalizations.
+I recommend reviewing the k/ck generalization shortly before teaching this one and reviewing this spelling generalization before teaching other short vowel spelling generalizations.
 I find that each spelling rule lays the foundation for those that follow.

 Incorporating ch/tch practice into SOS review words is an excellent way to keep this learning fresh.
 If there are few concepts needing intensive review, cycling through spelling generalizations is always an appropriate review.

 As new learning is added to your student’s repertoire, especially adding affixes, it is often helpful to review the ch/tch generalization to help situate it within the larger context of English spelling.